Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 Mae Rim and the foothills north.
 Lifestyle land.
 Almost never a numbers play.
 Beautiful, slow, illiquid.

 The Chiang Mai property market in 2026 lives or dies on which of these labels you bought into.
 A unit priced "below market average" in the wrong sub-district is not a deal.
 It is a slower exit.
+The analytics method behind every number on this page.

 Stop Reading Brochures.
 Read the Spreadsheet.

 The Chiang Mai property market in 2026 is winnable.
 It is not winnable on vibes, carousels, or the seller-side narrative on international portals.
 It is winnable on the 5-step protocol, the sub-district map, and the willingness to walk away from a 3.4 million THB listing when the math says walk.
-The full underwriting framework — the same one I used on the 2.15 million THB close — is documented in the product catalogue.
+The full underwriting framework, the same one I used on the 2.15 million THB close, is documented in the product catalogue.
 Start there, or keep reading brochures.

 What 18 Months and a 3.4 Million THB Walkout Actually Taught Me